rafaelpoveronferreira/Problemas-LeetCode/README.md

 # Problemas-LeetCode
-Solução em Python de problemas LeetCode.
+Solução a problemas do LeetCode.